joaopfonseca/dotfiles/README.rst

     # install vim and tmux stuff and create symlinks
     bash ~/.dotfiles/make_symlinks.sh

+    # You might need to run this script twice
     bash ~/.dotfiles/setup.sh

     # If you're running Silverblue, you can also create a toolbox and run the script below